 We do not cover backed server processing in this tutorial, though we offer hints and tips for backend processing.
 The backend is where your data will be stored, presumably in a database.
 Our backend is primarily used for retreiving and storing star rating info - any backend language and architeture can be used such as C# asp.net, php, etc.

-Step 1: There are seven states a star can be in: Empty, Half, Full, My Full, Full Hover and Empty Hover.
+Step 1: There are seven states a star can be in: Empty, Half, Full, My Half, My Full, Full Hover and Empty Hover.
 Drop the code snippets below into you website / webpage.